John H. Cochrane: Personal life

-Cochrane's father was a historian at the University of Chicago.
-Cochrane is married to Elizabeth Fama, a children's book author and the daughter of noted financial economist Eugene Fama.
-They have four children and live in Hyde Park.
+Cochrane's father, Eric, was a historian who specialised in the Renaissance, and taught Italian history at the University of Chicago; John Cochrane spent parts of his childhood in Florence, and speaks Italian.
+His mother, Lydia G. Cochrane (née Steinway), is an academic translator and French scholar.
+He is married to Elizabeth Fama, a PhD graduate of the University of Chicago, a young adult book author, and the daughter of noted financial economist Eugene Fama.
+They have four children.

-Cochrane previously was a noted sailplane pilot who flew an ASW 27 with the callsign BB.
+Cochrane is a noted sailplane pilot who flew an ASW 27 with the callsign BB.
 Cochrane no longer flies an ASW 27, but still uses the callsign BB.
 He was a member of the US Team at the 2010 World Gliding Championships in Hungary.